deephaven/web-client-ui/README.md

 These scripts are recommended while developing your tests as they will be quicker to iterate and offer headed mode for debugging.
 You will need to run `npx playwright install` before using these scripts.
 You may also need to update the browsers with the same command any time the Playwright version is updated.
 See [Playwright Browsers](https://playwright.dev/docs/browsers) for more details.

-You must have a web UI running on port 4000 (dev mode and build preview are both fine), and `deephaven-core` running on port 10000 with anonymous authentication for E2E tests.
+You must have a web UI running on `localhost:4000/ide/` (dev mode and build preview are both fine), and `deephaven-core` running on port 10000 with anonymous authentication for E2E tests.
 See [this guide](https://deephaven.io/core/docs/how-to-guides/authentication/auth-anon/) for more details on anonymous authentication.

 - `npm run e2e`: Run end-to-end tests in headless mode.
 - `npm run e2e:headed`: Runs end-to-end tests in headed debug mode.
 Also ignores snapshots since a test suite will stop once 1 snapshot comparison fails.
 Useful if you need to debug why a particular test isn't working.
 For example, to debug the `table.spec.ts` test directly, you could run `npm run e2e:headed -- ./tests/table.spec.ts`.